BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Linux/authorize.md

-When the node completes the above identity binding, it means that your node is connected to the BFChainMeta blockchain network and can directly participate in on-chain governance and block synchronization.
+When the node completes the above identity binding, it means that your node is connected to the BFMeta blockchain network and can directly participate in on-chain governance and block synchronization.